Dionysius Vattasseril: Legacy

-Being a great guide and example of Christian monasticism, the legacy of Dionysius survived through his successors as well as students including Catholicos of the East Baselios Geevarghese II and the saintly Metropolitan Kuriakose Gregorios of Pampady.
-He always kept an ardent position in his upbringings in faith, like Mary of Bethany(Luke 10:42) he took from it what was good for his people and administration.

 Death

 Dionysius VI experienced physical suffering on 13 February 1934, and suffered from paralysis on 16 February.
 Still, the Metropolitan had clear memory.
 On 21 February, Baselios Geevarghese II administered him the service of Anointing.
 Two days later, Dionysius VI died on 23 February 1934, and was buried the next day in the Chapel of Old Seminary, Kottayam, near the tombs of his predecessors.